mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 ## Why join the DIY free open source movement?

-* DIY lab hardware aims to improve accessibility of expensive equipment while still meeting necessary accuracy benchmarks
-* Understanding open hardware/software enables you to implement or customize automation of repetitive work
+* Improve accessibility
+* Custimize and/or build automation for repetitive tasks
-* Automation reduces human error and thus can improve intra- and inter-lab reproducibility (when thorough documentation is available)
+* Improve intra- and inter-lab reproducibility
-* Building DIY hardware/software also teaches critical troubleshooting skills
+* Learn critical troubleshooting, coding, and electrical skills

-Interested?
+* Play the socially-acceptable version of adult legos (okay, that's a joke)

+**Interested?
 I hope so!
-Here are some great resources to start:
+Here are some great resources to start:**

 * [Peer-reviewed scientific resources](#peer-reviewed-scienfic-resources)
 * [Selected publications](#selected-publications)